intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_cpp_xpu_quickstart.md

 .. tabs::
    .. tab:: Linux

       To map the `xpu` into the container, you need to specify `--device=/dev/dri` when booting the container.
-And change the `/path/to/models` to mount the models.
+Select the device you are running(device type:(Max, Flex, Arc, iGPU)).
+And change the `/path/to/models` to mount the models. `bench_model` is used to benchmark quickly.
+If want to benchmark, make sure it on the `/path/to/models`

       .. code-block:: bash